Working conditions

 Occupational safety and health authorities must be notified before biological agents belonging to risk group 2, 3 or 4 are used for the first time.
 Notice must be given at least 30 days before the work is due to begin.

-• the name and qualifications of the person responsible for occupational safety and health,
+- name and qualifications of the person responsible for occupational safety and health

 Laboratories that provide diagnostic services on group-4 biological agents only need to submit a notice of their intention to handle biological agents before they commence the service.

-Employers must immediately notify occupational safety and health authorities of all accidents and incidents that could have led to the release of biological agents and that could pose a risk of a serious infection or illness.
+Employers must immediately notify occupational safety and health authorities of all accidents and incidents that could have led to the release of biological agents to places such as a the public workspaces or general sewerage network of the workplace, and that could pose a risk of a serious infection or illness.